airdock-io/docker-node/README.md

 # Change Log

-## TODO
+## Tag 7.4.0

-- add gnupg validation
-- add checksum validation
+- add nodejs 7.4.0
+- based on alpine
+- use tiny and su-exec with dedicated node:node user

-## Tag latest or 12
+## Tag 12

 - add node.js 0.12
 - use user node:node